Last Updated on June 16, 2021

-- Family Friendly Hikes In Harrison Hot Springs
+- Kid Friendly Hikes In Harrison Hot Springs

-I’m always searching for new easy hikes near me to try out with the kids.
-We get a lot of questions about getting kids on the trails around Vancouver, and the best places to take them.
-So, I finally sat down to share our Ultimate Guide To Family-Friendly Hikes Near Vancouver.
-With this massive list, hopefully, you will not have to search “kid-friendly hiking trails near me” again!
+I’m always searching for new family hiking trails near us to try out with the kids.
+Also, we get a lot of questions about kid friendly hikes to get kids on the trails around Vancouver, and the best places to take them.
+So, I finally sat down to share our Ultimate Guide To Kid Friendly Hikes Near Vancouver.
+With this massive list, hopefully, you will not have to search “kid friendly hiking trails near me” again!

 We have spent this last year close to home, really getting to know our hiking trails for kids.
-We have found some great family hikes and have discovered many great family-friendly hiking trails near Vancouver.
-I also discovered that there are a ton of great waterfall hikes near me.
+We have found some great easy hikes near us and have discovered many great family-friendly hiking trails near Vancouver.
+I also discovered that there are a ton of great waterfall hikes near us.
 Here we will define the Vancouver area within a couple of hours (plus a little) of Vancouver.

 You’ll notice that our favorite trails usually consist of wild nature, so the majority of the trails below are best done without a stroller.
 I actually prefer hiking without a stroller; it tires them out faster!
 Plus, a stroller defeats the purpose of a hike, doesn’t it?
 Baby carriers are a must for the wee little ones though.

 Family hiking is a great way to get outdoors and enjoy your time together.
-These are kid friendly hikes near Vancouver that we have personally tried and can honestly tell you that they are worth the adventure.
+These are kid friendly hiking trails near Vancouver that we have personally tried and can honestly tell you that they are worth the adventure.